top of page

 Getting Closer to Nature

-The woods around Tarr Steps are of national importance for conservation due to the rare lichens that thrive in the moist clean air of the valley.
-A walk by the river will give you a chance to see birds at the water’s edge such as Dippers, Yellow Wagtails and even, if you are very fortunate, a Kingfisher.
-In summer, swifts and swallows swoop across the river’s pools catching mayflies and in the early morning or evening, you may see woodland bats on the wing.
-Above and behind you, in the wood, you’ll hear and maybe see green and lesser spotted Woodpeckers, Nuthatches and Tree Creepers as they feed on insects on the tree trunks amid the lichen.
-The area is known for sightings of Dormice and even Otters.
-Early morning, late afternoon and early evening can be the most rewarding time to get close to Exmoor’s wildlife.
+The woods around Tarr Steps are of national importance for conservation.
+They are home to rare lichens that thrive in the moist, clean air of the valley.
+A walk by the river gives you a chance to see birds at the water’s edge, such as Dippers, Yellow Wagtails, and, if you are very fortunate, a Kingfisher.
+In summer, swifts and swallows swoop across the river’s pools, catching mayflies.
+In the early morning or evening, you may see woodland bats on the wing.

 It's a great place to visit with the family and a fascinating spot for adults and children alike, keen to get closer to nature.
 I first experienced it at the age of nine.
 For someone more used to the noise of London traffic, the constant sound of the rushing river was a revelation.
-We were encouraged to ‘go off and enjoy ourselves’ - which meant climbing down from the bridge onto the island below it and making camps.
+We were encouraged to ‘go off and enjoy ourselves’—which meant climbing down from the bridge onto the island below it and making camps.

 Tarr Steps - History and Construction

-If bridge history is your thing - visiting Tarr Steps is a must.
-This is a ‘Clapper Bridge’, from the latin ‘Claperius’ meaning ‘pile of stones’ and is formed of 17 ‘spans’, built from giant paving stones mounted on piers laid on the river bed.
+If bridge history is your thing, visiting Tarr Steps is a must.
+This is a ‘Clapper Bridge’, from the Latin ‘Claperius’, meaning ‘pile of stones’.
+It is formed of 17 ‘spans’, built from giant paving stones mounted on piers laid on the riverbed.
 These piers are composed of uprights and horizontals arranged to resist the pressure of the river’s flow.
-It's 59 yards (54m) long and some stones are over 7 foot long and weigh as much as two tonnes, making it the longest of 40 such surviving bridges in Britain.

 Visiting Tarr Steps

-If you’d prefer to stretch your legs, then walking there will take you over some of the most stunning scenery across Winsford Hill and down the River Barle valley.
+If you’d prefer to stretch your legs, walking there will take you over some of the most stunning scenery across Winsford Hill and down the River Barle valley.
 A return trip will take about 4-5 hours, so make sure you are prepared.

 Tarr Steps and Tarr Woods - Conservation